andrew/ultimate-awesome/README.md

 - [awesome-miden](https://github.com/0xmiden/awesome-miden) - A collection of Miden links, resources and shiny things.
 - [awesome_web3](https://github.com/0xVitalii/awesome_web3) - This repository provides a curated list of popular Web3 libraries that are widely used in blockchain and decentralized application (dApp) development.
 - [awesome-genshin-impact](https://github.com/117503445/awesome-genshin-impact) - A curated list of awesome genshin impact project.
-- [awesome-computer-use](https://github.com/12britz/awesome-computer-use) - 139 open-source projects that let AI click, type, scroll, and generally make a mess of your desktop — so you don't have to.
 - [awesome-awesome](https://github.com/1dot75cm/awesome-awesome) - A curated list of awesome curated lists of many topics. (噗, 一大波 awesome).
 - [awesome-kazakhstan-travel](https://github.com/2gelbuy/awesome-kazakhstan-travel) - Curated guide to traveling in Kazakhstan: cities, nature, culture, food, and practical tips from a local.
 - [awesome](https://github.com/94v1c8/awesome) - A curated list of my GitHub stars!.